nergal-perm/EN-Life-Planner/README.md

 # Use Evernote database to plan your life
 It's a simple program that fetch notes concerning my lifeplans from my Evernote account and then let me edit and change them.
+It's still in development though the VBA prototype just works...